Insight Exchange resources are designed to be free for anyone to ensure cost is no barrier to access.

 In this section you will find:

-COVID-19 Guides - Guides to support responses to people experiencing domestic and family violence during and beyond the COVID-19 pandemic.
+Short Guides (COVID-19 Guides) - Short guides to support responses to people experiencing domestic and family violence during and beyond the COVID-19 pandemic.

 Distribution sponsors – Information on how to become a distribution sponsor of three Insight Exchange resources (Follow My Lead, My Safety Kit and My Dignity) and examples of organisations who have become distribution sponsors

-“Women and children are overwhelmingly the victims of domestic and family violence and those who use violence are overwhelmingly male.
-Domestic and family violence can be perpetrated by a partner, family member, carer, house mate, boyfriend or girlfriend.
-Women also commit DFV against men, as do same-sex partners (Domestic Violence NSW, 2018).
-DFV is also committed by and committed against people who identify in non-gender binary terms.”
+“Women and children are overwhelmingly the victims of DFV and those who use violence are overwhelmingly male.
+DFV can be perpetrated by a partner, family member, carer, house mate, boyfriend or girlfriend.
+Women also commit DFV against men, as do same-sex partners (DVNSW, 2018).
+DFV is also committed by and committed against people who identify as transgender, non-binary, intersex and gender-diverse.”

 (Excerpt from the DFV Definition on Insight Exchange)